cosmos/cosmos-sdk/docs/docs/packages/README.md

 # Packages

 The Cosmos SDK is a collection of Go modules.
 This section provides documentation on various packages that can used when developing a Cosmos SDK chain.

-:::note
+It lists all standalone Go modules that are part of the Cosmos SDK.

+:::tip
-For more information on the SDK's modules, see the [SDK Modules](https://docs.cosmos.network/main/modules) section.
+For more information on SDK modules, see the [SDK Modules](https://docs.cosmos.network/main/modules) section.
+For more information on SDK tooling, see the [Tooling](https://docs.cosmos.network/main/tooling) section.
 :::

+## Core

+* [Core](https://pkg.go.dev/cosmossdk.io/core) - Core library defining SDK interfaces
+* [API](https://pkg.go.dev/cosmossdk.io/api) - API library containing generated SDK Pulsar API
+* [Store](https://pkg.go.dev/cosmossdk.io/store) - Implementation of the Cosmos SDK store

 ## State Management